databrickslabs/migrate/README.md

   -h, --help         show this help message and exit --users            Import all the users and groups from the logfile.
   --workspace        Import all notebooks from export dir into the workspace.
+  --archive-missing  Import all missing users into the top level /Archive/
+                     directory.
   --libs             Import all the libs from the logfile into the workspace.
   --clusters         Import all the cluster configs for the environment --jobs             Import all job configurations to the environment.
   --metastore        Import the metastore to the workspace.
   --azure            Run on Azure.
-(Default is AWS) --profile PROFILE  Profile to parse the credentials
+(Default is AWS) --profile PROFILE  Profile to parse the credentials --silent           Silent all logging of import operations.
 ```